DjjimmyHD/See-Pointy/nonPrimtypes/arrays.md

 ## Initializing Arrays

+* **Arrays values will default to the default of value of that data type if they are not specifically declared when created**

 * First we need to specify the value type the array will contain
   * `int`, `char`, `bool` etc